Abdollah Entezam

 "ʿAbd-Allāh Enteẓām diplomat and politician (b.
 1274 Š./1895 in Tehran, d.
-2 Farvardīn 1362 Š./22 March 1983.

-He was the eldest son of Khorshidlaqa Ghaffari and Sayyed Moḥammad Entezam-al-Saltaneh.
+2 Farvardīn 1362 Š./22 March 1983 was the eldest son of Khorshidlaqa Ghaffari and Sayyed Moḥammad Entezam-al-Saltaneh.

-He was educated in Tehran at the German Technical School, Dar al-Funun and the School of Political Science.
+He was educated in Tehran at the German Technical School, Dar ul-Funun and the School of Political Science.

-After this Abdollah joined the Ministry of Foreign Affairs in 1919 and served as the secretary at the Iranian embassy in Washington, D.C.
+After this he joined the Ministry of Foreign Affairs in 1919 and served as the secretary at the Iranian embassy in Washington, D.C.

-While in the United States, he studied mechanical engineering, which had always interested him, and married an American woman Margaret Robinson Hume, from whom he was subsequently divorced.
+While in the United States, he studied mechanical engineering and married an American woman named Margaret Robinson Hume from whom he was subsequently divorced.
 They had a son, Hume Horan, who later joined the U.S. State Department and became a leading Arabist.

 In May 1958, he married Farah Ansari, granddaughter of Aliqoli Ansari Mosawer-al-Mamalek, to whom he was vaguely related.
 Her grandfather had been minister of foreign affairs several times.

 Career: diplomacy and Sufism

 Abbas Milani in his book on Eminent Persians says: "Both diplomacy and Sufism became inseparable parts of Abdollah’s character and career."